cdktf/cdktf-provider-google/docs/loggingProjectSink.java.md

 Whether or not to create a unique identity associated with this sink.

 If false (the legacy behavior), then the writer_identity used is serviceAccount:cloud-logs@system.gserviceaccount.com.
-If true, then a unique service account is created and used for this sink.
+If true (default), then a unique service account is created and used for this sink.
 If you wish to publish logs across projects, you must set unique_writer_identity to true.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/5.2.0/docs/resources/logging_project_sink#unique_writer_identity LoggingProjectSink#unique_writer_identity}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/5.3.0/docs/resources/logging_project_sink#unique_writer_identity LoggingProjectSink#unique_writer_identity}

 ---